 On Wednesdays, as part of a pilot scheme running at a number of Exeter GP practices, we have a First Contact Physiotherapist, James Burton, who sees all patients with MSK problems that would normally see a GP (except unwell patients and under 12's).
 James offers Advanced MSK assessments and can refer to orthopaedics or arrange scans as appropriate.
 In some cases he can directly list patients for hip replacement.
 James can also administer steroid injections and prescribe pain medications.

 They support the doctors in their day-to-day work, processing referrals, letter dictation and reports.

 They have a very busy role and will always try to help you in person or on the telephone.
 The reception team can deal with all your enquiries and we ask you provide them with as much information as you can.
-Currently we have five receptionists at the Surgery; Alison, Susan, Tyna, Liberty and Fiona, and one apprentice Bea.
+Currently we have six receptionists at the Surgery; Alison, Susan, Tyna, Fiona, Natalie, Debbie and our apprentice Bea.